uidaholib/oral-history-collections-template/notes.md

 ### Hallucinations

 - There was a hallucination towards the end of smith_nellie_2.
 Fixed.
-- Fixed some minor hallucinations in settle_eugene_5.
+- Fixed some hallucinations in settle_eugene_5.
+Mostly skipping chunks of dialogue.